3mcd/javelin/docs/ecs.md

 ## Filters

-A query result can be narrowed using filters.
+The result of a query can be narrowed using filters.
 A query is filtered using the `query.filter` method.

 `javelin/ecs` exports a filter called `changed` which will exclude entities whose components haven't changed since the entity was last encountered by the filter in a query.
 This filter uses the component's version (`_v`) to this end.